algolia/algolia-sitemap/README.md

 ```

 ## Custom queries
-You can pass a `query` and a `params` parameter to `algoliaSitemap`.
+You can pass a `params` parameter to `algoliaSitemap`.
 This allows you to narrow down the returned results.
 For instance, in order to have `hitToParams` called for every products in the `phone` category, we could do:

 ```js